Rock fall at Grand Canyon reveals ancient animal footprints

 Rowland first heard about the footprints from a Norwegian geology professor, Allan Krill, who was hiking at the Grand Canyon in 2016 with his students and sent Rowland a photo.

-Rowland made out claw marks common among reptiles in the 28 footprints, which he said help tease out scarce skeletal record.
-Some of the earliest bones of amniotes were found in Nova Scotia around the same time the creatures would have been in what's now northern Arizona, Rowland said.
+Rowland made out claw marks common among reptiles in the 28 footprints, which he said help tease out the scarce skeletal record.
+Some of the earliest bones of similar animals that lay eggs outside the water were found in Nova Scotia around the same time the creatures would have been in what's now northern Arizona, Rowland said.

 Similar tracks elsewhere largely are found in coal beds, not sand dunes, he said.